Borek78/how-to-create-pandita/_includes/audiobook/8-complicated-cc-notices.md

 <div class="underline"> Only the copyright</div>
 </div>

-An important characteristic of the CC licenses is that they are applied only on the copyright that an author has in the entire work.
-An example of this can be found in the imaginary example.
-The following sentence can be found in the CC notices:<br><br>
+An important characteristic of the CC licenses is that they are applied only to the copyright that an author has in the entire work.
+An example of this can be found in the imaginary example: the following sentence can be found in the CC notices.<br><br>

 “...his translation is licensed under CC BY license:”<br><br>

-The sentence claims that only the translation is licensed under CC BY.
-It does not claim that „the traslated text is licensed under CC BY license“. <br><br>
+The sentence says that only the translation is licensed under CC BY.
+It does not say that „the translated text is licensed under CC BY license“. <br><br>

-The translated text includes work of both the writer and the translator.
-Therefore, the translator can not apply the license on the text of the traslated book.
-He can apply the license only on his work – his translation.<br><br>
+The translated text includes the work of both the writer and the translator.
+Therefore, the translator can not apply the license to the text of the translated book.
+He can only apply the license to his work – his translation.<br><br>

 There is more information about this topic on the following pages:<br><br>